Updated and corrected, June 7, 2021

 Jesus, the Bible says that the angels in Heaven rejoice when a sinner gets saved.
 Do you remember the day I got saved?
 Do you remember hearing the angels in Heaven say, “Praise to the Lamb that was slain!
 Bruce Gerencser is now a child of God.
 Glory be, another soul snatched from the hands of Satan?”

-After a few years in California, Mom and Dad discovered that there was not a pot of gold at the end of the rainbow, and our family was just as poor in the Golden State as they were in dreary, flat rural northwest Ohio.
+After a few years in California, Mom and Dad discovered that there was no pot of gold at the end of the rainbow, and our family was just as poor in the Golden State as they were in dreary, flat rural northwest Ohio.
 And so we moved, a process that happened over and over to me throughout the next decade — eight different schools.

 As I became more aware and observant of my environment, I noticed that Mom and Dad had changed.
 Mom, in particular, was quite animated and agitated over American social unrest and the war in Vietnam.
 Mom and Dad took us to a new church, First Baptist Church in Bryan, Ohio — an IFB church pastored by Jack Bennett.
-We attended church twice on Sunday and on Wednesday evening.
+We attended church twice on Sunday and Wednesday evening.

 I was told by my pastors, Jesus, that you know and see everything.
 Just in case you were busy one day and missed what went on or were on vacation, let me share a few stories about what happened while we lived in Lima.